lutherbanze/LutherBanze/README.md

-# Oi, eu sou o Luther Banze 👋
+# Hi, I'm Luther Banze 👋

 <p align="left">
 I am passionate about software development and Artificial Intelligence.
 My focus is on building innovative apps powered by AI & Machine Learning, combining creativity and technology to solve real-world problems.
 Explore my projects and join me on this journey into the future of intelligent solutions.